Skizzium/Project-Lib/README.md

 This library is mainly utilized and developed for Skizzik & Co. but it will have some additional features that I might not need in that mod.

-All the information you'll need (including installation) can be found on the Wiki page..
+All the information you'll need (including installation) can be found on the Wiki page.
 For any other issues, please open a new issue in the Issues tab.